Sunday 19th July –

 Asian Elephants can also be seen here, though in smaller numbers and smaller groups than at Minneriya.
 A highlight though is to photograph the large tuskers, of which there are around ten in the park.
 Unlike in Africa and in most parts of Asia only 7% of male elephants in Sri Lanka bear tusks!

-Yala’s third star attraction is the magnificent Sloth Bear, and there is usually an individual, or mother Sloth Bear with cubs, which is tolerant of vehicles.
-During our series of game drives, we will have an excellent chance of connecting with this seldom-seen creature.
+Yala’s third star attraction is the magnificent Sloth Bear and during our series of game drives, we will have an excellent chance of connecting with this seldom-seen creature.
 Indeed, in June and July, when the Palu Trees begin to bear ripe fruit, Sloth Bears can be seen regularly.

 Other conspicuous wildlife regularly seen at Yala which we may be able to point the lenses at include the attractive Chital (or Spotted Deer), the large Sambar, Golden Jackal, Wild Boar, Tufted Grey Langur, Toque Macaque, Stripe-necked and Ruddy Mongooses and Black-naped Hare.
 Some pretty impressive reptiles are likely to crop up too, namely Marsh Crocodile and some rather large monitor lizards which look almost as dangerous as they scamper away noisily at high speed!